Need Help? Give us a call.

 There are some key differences between bookkeeping vs. accounting, though those differences are becoming increasingly blurred.
 Advancing technology and shifting mindsets in both professions are causing many bookkeepers to take on roles more traditionally managed by accountants.
 Similarly, many accountants are branching off into different areas of focus to help their clients manage their entire financial situation more effectively.

 Traditionally, bookkeepers have managed the day-to-day financial transactions in a business.
-They have been in charge of recording transactions in the accounting software, reconciling the bank statements at month-end, and producing preliminary financial statements on a monthly basis.
+They have been in charge of recording transactions in the accounting software (using a program like Quickbooks), reconciling bank statements at the end of the month, and producing preliminary financial statements on a monthly basis.
 Bookkeepers have also often provided full back-office support, including invoicing clients, paying bills, and processing payroll.

 Accountants have traditionally taken more of an advisory role with business owners.
-In addition to preparing the tax return annually, accountants once provided monthly or quarterly insight into the health of businesses.
-Using the financial statements prepared by the bookkeeper, they worked on strategic planning with their clients, providing valuable insight into strategies that could help business owners grow their companies.
+In addition to preparing the financial statements and reports that are required by banks and governmental agencies, accountants provide monthly or quarterly insight into the health of the business.
+Using the financial statements prepared by the bookkeeper, accountants work on strategic planning with their clients, providing valuable insight into strategies that could help business owners grow their companies.